isomerpages/imda-pixel/pages/AWS IMDA Joint Innovation Centre.md

         </td>
         <td style="border-top:0.75px solid lightgrey; border-bottom:0.75px solid lightgrey;">
             <br><b>Smart Cloud– Chaos Kitty!: Cloud Security Made Fun and Easy</b>
             <br>Chaos Kitty is a security chaos engineering game that puts customers in the seat of an incident responder.
 Security and Compliance is a shared responsibility between AWS and the customer.
-While AWS is responsible for protecting the infrastructure that runs all of the services offered in the AWS Cloud, AWS users are responsible of the Security in the Cloud.
+While AWS is responsible for protecting the infrastructure that runs all of the services offered in the AWS Cloud, AWS users are responsible of the Security in the Cloud – AWS users must determine the amount of configuration work that they perform as part of their security responsibilities.
 This game is a fun way to learn how important it is to automate the security in the cloud.
         </td>
     </tr>
 </tbody></table>

+###### Any questions?
+Feel free to contact:  farmji@amazon.com